MicrosoftDocs/powerapps-docs/articles/formula-reference.md

 ## F ##

-[Filter](functions/function-filter-lookup.md) Returns a filtered table based on a criteria.
+[Filter](functions/function-filter-lookup.md) Returns a filtered table based on one or more criteria.

 [Find](functions/function-find.md) Checks if one string appears within another and returns the location. *Coming Soon.*